Types of risk your business faces

-- strategic, for example a competitor coming on to the market
+- strategic risk - eg a competitor coming on to the market

-- operational, for example the breakdown or theft of key equipment
+- operational risk - eg the breakdown or theft of key equipment

 Other factors can present certain threats to your business, including: